 And so on.

-When you write your application be sure to focus on how you can demonstrate these skills so that your make it really clear to the recruiter that you are a good fit and can do everything (or at least most of what) they ask for.
+When you write your application, be sure to focus on how you can demonstrate these skills so that your making it really clear to the recruiter that you are a good fit and can do everything (or at least most of what) they ask for.

 Find out more about the top skills for project managers so you can craft your application appropriately.